joshed-io/reveal-hugo/exampleSite/content/highlightjs-linenumbers-example/_index.md

 ## Prerequisite

-Disable `codeFences` in to your `config.toml` to prevent Hugo's built-in highlighting.
+Disable `codeFences` in to your `config.toml` to prevent Hugo's built-in highlighting for code inside of `---` fences.

 {{< highlight toml "style=github" >}}
 [markup.highlight]
 codeFences = false
 {{< /highlight >}}

----

-❗ To properly view the rest of this example presentation with Highlight.js highlighting, you must now uncomment the line to disable `codeFences` in the `exampleSite/config.toml` file.

 ---